mariamopeyemi/Aphrodite/README.md

 It is built using HTML, CSS, JavaScript, and Nodejs.

-I worked on the SRSD and FRD alongside my other team mates.
+The entire team worked on the SRSD and FRD.

-I worked on the LOGIN PAGE by converting the figma document to code sing HTML, CSS, and JavaScript.
+Mariam worked on the LOGIN PAGE by converting the figma document to code sing HTML, CSS, and JavaScript.

 The product is still in progress and would have an inapp messager, video call, voice call functionality.